yomaytk/elfconv/README.md

 elfconv converts a original ELF binary to the LLVM bitcode using the library for lifting machine code to LLVM bitcode, [remill](https://github.com/lifting-bits/remill), and it uses [emscripten](https://github.com/emscripten-core/emscripten) in order to generate the WASM binary from the LLVM bitcode file.

 "**elfconv is a work in progress**" and the test is insufficient, so you may fail to compile your ELF binary or execute the generated WASM binary.
-Particularly, There are many aarch64 instructions and Linux syscalls elfconv doesn't support.
+Particularly, There are many aarch64 instructions and Linux syscalls elfconv doesn't support now.
 ## Quick Start
 You can try elfconv using docker container (currently supported for only aarch64) executing the commands as follows.
 In default settings, both `elflift` (used for generating LLVM bitcode file) and `libelfconv.a` (used for executing generated LLVM bitcode) are installed to `~/.elfconv`.